Get Started with Confluent Cloud on the Azure Marketplace with Commitments

 Use Azure Functions and Azure Cosmos DB connectors.
 For more information, see Connect a Confluent Organization to Azure Compute Services in the Azure documentation.

-Manage Confluent connectors from Azure Portal.
+Manage Confluent connectors from the Azure portal.
 For more information, see Use Confluent Connectors in Azure (preview) in the Azure documentation.

 Use the Azure CLI to manage your Confluent Cloud organization.
 For more information, see az confluent command reference in the Azure documentation.

-For more information on managing and using Confluent Cloud resources with Azure, see Apache Kafka & Apache Flink on Confluent Cloud, an Azure Native Integrations service in the Azure documentation.
+For more information about managing and using Confluent Cloud resources with Azure, see Apache Kafka & Apache Flink on Confluent Cloud, an Azure Native Integrations service in the Azure documentation.

 Important